LocationAntiguo Reino 15, Valencia, Spain

 Project Area183.0 m2

-From the architect.
+Text description provided by the architects.
 Masquespacio presents its latest project in a central area of Valencia, Spain.
 In this opportunity, the design studio has created the space and identity of 2Day Languages, a new Spanish school in Valencia.

 This is a project that starts, on one hand, from its corporate identity represented by a flag which merges with a text bubble with the three fundamental characteristics of learning a language: levels, goal, and conversation.
 On the other hand, it integrates part of the values of the city of Valencia, that blends modern and ancient architecture.
 This merger is symbolized in this new Spanish school through its neoclassical architecture and the intervention made by the designers.